Fast Ewald Summation using Prolate Spheroidal Wave Functions: Theoretical error analysis for the PSWF split and window functions

 Applying the Cauchy--Schwarz inequality and using that each exponential factor has modulus one, we obtain

 Thus

 which proves the result. \end{proof}

 \begin{remark} The constant $C_{\rho}$ reflects the degree of cancellation among the oscillatory exponential terms.
 In the worst case (highly clustered particles), one may have $C_\rho$ as large as $n$.
-However, for well-distributed configurations (e.g., approximately uniform particle distributions), the exponential vectors corresponding to distinct wavenumbers are nearly orthogonal, leading to substantial cancellations.
-In such cases, it is reasonable to assume that $C_\rho \approx 1$. \end{remark}
+For well-distributed configurations (e.g., approximately uniform particle distributions), the exponential vectors corresponding to distinct wavenumbers are nearly orthogonal, leading to substantial cancellations.
+In such cases $C_\rho\approx 1$. \end{remark}

-We are now ready to state the following lemma, which provides an error estimate for the far-field direct sum for a general mollifier $\gamma_{\sigma}$.